 What to do when getting insured

 Ideally, you want to start looking into your content insurance before your term starts.
 That way you have plenty of time to shop around.
-Also, make sure your cover starts as soon as you are moving your possessions into your student accommodation, whether this is before term starts or on the day, and whether you are living there or just storing your possessions before term starts.
+Make sure your cover starts as soon as you are moving your possessions into your student accommodation, whether this is before term starts or on the day, and whether you are living there or just storing your possessions before term starts.

 Understanding contents insurance